mayadata-io/culture/PLEDGE.md

 9. Shovan Maity, signed the pledge on 01-Mar-2018.
 10. Madhuri Hebbar, signed the pledge on 01-Mar-2018
 11. Sathyaseelan N , signed the pledge on 01-Mar-2018.
+12. Amit Kumar Das, signed the pledge on 01-Mar-2018.